-- 1. On 1 October 2019, ("the Data Subject"), represented by their legal representative, lodged a complaint pursuant to Article 77 of the GDPR with the Data Protection Commission ("the DPC") concerning Meta Platforms Ireland Limited (formerly Facebook Ireland Limited) ("the Respondent"). - 2.
+- On 28 March 2023, ("the Data Subject") lodged a complaint pursuant to Article 77 of the GDPR with the Data Protection Commission ("the DPC") concerning Meta Platforms Ireland Limited ("the Respondent"). - 2.
 The DPC was deemed to be the competent authority for the purpose of Article 56(1) of the GDPR.